yang0920colostate/AuAc/README.md

 # Load in the necessary libaries
 import Chiu_AuAc
 from scipy.io import loadmat

 # Use the initiaion model to make prediction
 Data_Test=loadmat('Data_for_Reduced.mat');
 Data_Test=Data_Test['Testing'];
 Pred=Chiu_AuAc.Reduced(Data_Test);

 # Use the standard model to make prediction
 Data_Test = loadmat('Data_for_Standard.mat');
 Data_Test = Data_Test['Testing'];
 Pred=Chiu_AuAc.Standard(Data_Test);
 ```

+- Notes:

+   - The format of the input data should be `ndarray `